01 of 08

 File Sides of Cutout To Make Hole Wider If Needed

 While a perfect cut-out is ideal, it's always better to have a hole that is too small than too large.
-If the hole is too small, use your jab saw to carefully file down edges until the box will fit.
+If the hole is too small, use your jab saw to file down edges until the box fits carefully.